List of Luther characters: Justin Ripley

 Detective Sergeant Justin Ripley, played by Warren Brown, is a young policeman eager to be partnered with a detective like Luther, but he doesn't quite realise what doing so will entail.

 After Luther is framed for Zoe's murder and flees, Ripley is the only one who believes that he is innocent and aids Luther in destroying the main piece of evidence against him.
 Ripley is arrested at the end of Series 1, after saving a fugitive Luther's life from a police marksman.
 For this action, he is put back in uniform and told he will remain in uniform for two years (though he keeps his rank of sergeant).
 At the beginning of Series 2, Luther has Ripley reinstated as a detective and puts him back on his team.
 DS Gray remarks that DS Ripley was a rising star but has now tarnished his career.
 At the end of Series 2 episode 1, Ripley is kidnapped by Cameron Pell, who tortures him throughout the next episode before Ripley manages to escape and aid in Pell's arrest.

 In Series 3, Ripley is questioned by DSU George Stark and DCI Erin Gray, who are attempting to bring down Luther.
 At first, Ripley seems to be helping them, but he later tells them he has been honoured to work with Luther.
 In episode 3, Ripley chases the vigilante killer Tom Marwood into an alleyway and corners him.
 Despite Marwood's insistence, Ripley refuses to back down, so Marwood fatally shoots him.
+His death is avenged when Marwood is captured by Luther in episode 4.

+Post death, Ripley is briefly seen talking to Luther in a flashback at the start of Season 4.